 - It helps smooth the elimination of waste products through bowel movement, sweat, and urine.

-- It keeps the skin look healthy.
+- It keeps the skin looking healthy.

 - Water is zero-calorie that’s why it is effective for weight management.